Bookshelves with English literature and language books.

 • and organising and performing at oratory events.

 English Language modules enable students to collect and/or analyse linguistic data relating to a variety of topics which may include forensic linguistics; the history of English; child language acquisition; the power of language e.g., political speeches, charity appeals and advertisements; linguistic debates and controversies; and popular culture - TV, music and film.
-As part of the course, students will learn about the skills of analysis from a single text to large databases.
-They will also gain experience working with historical databases, specialist speech-analysis software and large-scale corpora.
+As part of the course, you will learn about the skills of analysis from a single text to large databases.
+You will also gain experience working with historical databases, specialist speech-analysis software and large-scale corpora.

-English Literature modules provide students with the opportunity to undertake specialist study in particular areas of interest including the history and development of different genres of literature, from the Gothic to Science Fiction to Young Adult and Children’s Literature; specific focuses on certain authors, such as Shakespeare; as well as specific period-based study that encompasses cultural and social context, such as the Victorians or the Romantics.
-As well as this, students will be able to engage with interdisciplinary concepts from philosophy, history, sociology, psychology and more on modules focusing on discussion of Gender, Acts of Resistance, and Crime and Deviance.
-Across the course of their studies, English Literature students will learn about different modes, methods and forms of storytelling and literary writing, while developing their analytical and research skills through deployment of subject specific terminology and an engagement with relevant resources and research.
+English Literature modules provide you with the opportunity to undertake specialist study in particular areas of interest including the history and development of different genres of literature, from the Gothic to Science Fiction to Young Adult and Children’s Literature; specific focuses on certain authors, such as Shakespeare; as well as specific period-based study that encompasses cultural and social context, such as the Victorians or the Romantics.
+As well as this, you will be able to engage with interdisciplinary concepts from philosophy, history, sociology, psychology and more on modules focusing on discussion of Gender, Acts of Resistance, and Crime and Deviance.
+Across the course of your studies, English Literature students will learn about different modes, methods and forms of storytelling and literary writing, while developing their analytical and research skills through deployment of subject specific terminology and an engagement with relevant resources and research.

-Creative Writing modules allow students to actively take part in the creation of literature.
-Students will study, as well as create, poetry, plays, flash fiction, short stories and more.
+Creative Writing modules allow you to actively take part in the creation of literature.
+You will study, as well as create, poetry, plays, flash fiction, short stories and more.
 Workshops are built into these modules to ensure maximum opportunity for critical reflection and personal development, both in terms of literary voice and individual confidence.
 Alongside this, there are other modules geared towards publishing and ongoing professional development in this particular area.

 English is an interdisciplinary subject and our course integrates aspects of history, sociology, psychology, maths, and science.